 These are pretty useful for turf disease and scarab ID in the field.
-Indigo Specialty have very kindly donated this handy disease ID chart which has some nice clear images plus control options.
+Indigo Specialty have very kindly donated this handy Australian lawn fungus identification chart for disease ID.
+It has some nice clear images plus control options.
 The key to managing disease and scarab larvae is knowing exactly what you are dealing with.
-More product information is available in our turf protection section.
+More product information is available in our turf protection section and also our turf blog discussing turf chemical application.
 Any copyright issues let me know and I will remove immediately.

 - The Argentinian Scarab has a one year lifecycle and damage is similar to drought stress, as they chew away the roots.